 The National Archives and Records Service of South Africa Act, 1996 (Act No. 43 of 1996 as amended), defines a record as recorded information regardless of form or medium.
 Examples of form are correspondence files, maps, plans, registers, etc. Examples of media are paper, microfilm or electronic format.
-In South Africa we further distinguish between public and non-public records.
+One can further distinguish between public and non-public records.
 Public records are those created or received in the course of official business by governmental bodies at national, provincial and local levels.
-Non-public or private records comprise all other categories of records - private papers, business records, church records, and so forth.
+Nonpublic or private records comprise all other categories of records - private papers, business records, church records, and so forth.